 Students, your first point of contact for course-related matters and bugs with JuptyerHub should be your instructors, not us.
 They will answer questions and send the relevant ones to us.
 But, if you can actively help with other things, feel free to comment via Github repositories below.

 The preferred way to send feedback and development requests is via Github issues and pull requests.
 However, we’re not saying it’s best to give Github all our information, so you can also send tickets to CS-IT.

 Students and others who have difficulty in usage outside of a course can contact CS-IT via the guru alias.

-Notebooks are not an end-all solution: for an entertaining look at some problems, see “I don’t like notebooks” by Joel Grus.
-Most of these aren’t actually specific to notebooks and JupyterLab makes some better, but thinking hard about the downfalls of notebooks makes your work better no matter what you do.
+Notebooks are not an end-all solution: for an entertaining look at some problems, see “I don’t like notebooks” by Joel Grus or less humorous pitfalls of Jupyter notebooks.
+Most of these aren’t actually specific to notebooks and JupyterLab makes some of the problems better, but thinking hard about the downfalls of notebooks makes your work better no matter what you do.